lsll42/liber/~/physics-questions.md

 Q4.10 Suppose you chose the fundamental physical quantities to be force, length, and time instead of mass, length, and time.
 What would be the units of mass in terms of those fundamental quantities? newtons

-Q4.11 Why is the earth only approximately an inertial reference frame?
+Q4.11 Why is the earth only approximately an inertial reference frame? non-inertial effects can be caused by the earth's rotation and orbit around the sun; this leads to the presence of centrifugal forces, which are considered fictitious forces

 Q4.12 Does Newton’s second law hold true for an observer in a van as it speeds up, slows down, or rounds a corner?
-Explain.
+Explain. newton's second law says that the force acting on an object is equal to the mass of t

 Q4.22 A large crate is suspended from the end of a vertical rope.
 Is the tension in the rope greater when the crate is at rest or when it is moving upward at constant speed?
 If the crate is traveling upward, is the tension in the rope greater when the crate is speeding up or when it is slowing down?
 In each case, explain in terms of Newton’s laws of motion.

 Q4.23 Which feels a greater pull due to the earth’s gravity: a 10 kg stone or a 20 kg stone?
 If you drop the two stones, why doesn’t the 20 kg stone fall with twice the acceleration of the 10 kg stone?
 Explain.

 Q4.24 A horse is hitched to a wagon.
 Since the wagon pulls back on the horse just as hard as the horse pulls on the wagon, why doesn’t the wagon remain in equilibrium, no matter how hard the horse pulls?

 Q4.25 True or false?
 You exert a push P on an object and it pushes back on you with a force F. If the object is moving at constant velocity, then F is equal to P, but if the object is being accelerated, then P must be greater than F.

 Q4.13 Some students refer to the quantity maS as “the force of acceleration.”
 Is it correct to refer to this quantity as a force?
 If so, what exerts this force?
 If not, what is a better description of this quantity?
 Q4.14 The acceleration of a falling object is measured in a lift that is traveling upward at a constant speed of 9.8 m>s.
 What value is obtained?
 Q4.15 You can play catch with a softball in a bus moving with constant speed on a straight road, just as though the bus were at rest.
 Is this still possible when the bus is making a turn at constant speed on a level road?
 Why or why not?